Century Project is a hopeful dance work that spans a century, launching in 2020 and completing beyond our lifetimes, in 2120.

 - Every 5 years, a new organisation will Host the work.
 Liaising with the Trustees to organise; rehearsal space for the Preparation period, a venue for the Event, Exhibition and Conversations, whilst also curating their own related projects in response to the work.

-- The organisation who commission the Carpet will provide long-term storage to ensure its safekeeping under optimal conditions.
+- The Carpet will be given long-term storage to ensure its safekeeping under optimal conditions.

-Before anything else, this is a project about faith and hope in people, including people I don’t know personally and people who haven’t even been born yet.
-Following it’s launch in 2020, the continuation of this project is entrusted to future generations of artists.
-Artists that I believe might care about the same fundamental things that I do, such as empathy, embodied knowledge, safe spaces
+Above all else, this is a project about faith and hope in people, including people I don’t know and people who haven’t even been born yet.
+Following its launch in 2020, the continuation of this project is entrusted to future generations of artists; artists that I believe might care about the same fundamental things that I do such as empathy, care, embodiment, community and dancing.

-The ‘choreographic’ lives though the widest gesture of this work; a proposed system for an century long organisation of people, place, time and action.
+The 100 year system of this project is my choreographic gesture.
+The ‘choreographic’ lives through the proposed structure for a century long organisation of people, place, time and action.
 Concerning myself with the this as an artwork, has radically shifted my relationship to the project’s danced ‘content’ and on what terms it engages fellow artists.
-In the studio process and preparation, as in the event itself, I am not a choreographer.
+In the studio process and preparation, as in the event itself, I am not a choreographer but something akin to a host.

 Authorship and Agency

-If the design, framework, systems and production of the project is my artistic gesture (rather than my choreographing and preserving of a dance), then a conversation could open up around authorship, hierarchy and collaboration.
-How could each of the dancers who work on the project across its timeline truly be engaged as contributing artists and their ongoing existing practices become the beating heart of the work.
-During the research period, we shifted away from imagining ‘a dance that is made by Theo and passed like a relay between dancers who are required to act like messengers in a chain culminating in a premiere after 100 years’ towards the work as a place, a reserve for what we all already do, defended and protected into the future.
+I considered how each of the dancers who work on the project across its timeline could truly be engaged as contributing artists; their ongoing existing practices forming the beating heart of the work.
+During the research period, we shifted away from imagining ‘a dance that is made by Theo and passed like a relay between dancers in a chain culminating in a premiere after 100 years’ towards the work as a place, a reserve for what we all already do, defended and protected its future.

-One of the key turning points of the research period was the idea for a 5m x 5m carpet as a place, a reserve, a clearing in which our activity could take place.
-Establishing this has shifted everything around it.
+The handmade 5m x 5m carpet acts as a reserve or a clearing in which our activity will take place.
+Establishing this shifted everything around it.
 The carpet becomes more than the visual environment or design but it acts as the continuity of the work, whilst almost everything else changes.
-Whilst the dance itself is ephemeral, the carpet is a material, an object that can become a visible demonstration of time; it’s wear becoming a way of saying ‘people danced here, people will dance here’ and a place to ‘hold’ absence.
+Whilst the dance itself is ephemeral, the carpet is a material, an object that can become a visible demonstration of time; it’s wear becoming a way of saying ‘people danced here, people will dance here’ and a place to hold the absence of the live in the interim years

 I recently came across an idea that a garden wall doesn’t just serve to frame and preserve the cultivated space but it also encourages questions around the wilderness beyond it.
-Similarly, I think of the Carpet as a way to imagine the shifting world that exists beyond its border, raising questions around the state of the environment, politics, culture and dance field that the Carpet will witness, as it outlives us.
-The witnesses at the Event almost become a soft garden wall.
+Similarly, I think of the Carpet as a way to imagine the shifting world that exists beyond its border, raising questions around the state of the environment, politics, culture and dance field itself that the Carpet will witness, as it outlives us.

 Non performing dance

 The durational 10 hour event that takes place every 5 years is not seen as a performance but a place for dancer practice.
 The people who attend the event are asked to consider themselves as witnesses and shift their expectations for entertainment.
-The project decentralises choreographic content and understands that ‘dancing doesn’t just happen in pieces’ (Micheal Klien) but instead is within of all of us and can happen anywhere.
+The project decentralises choreographic content and understands that dancing doesn’t just happen in pieces, but instead is within of all of us and can happen anywhere.

-Without intending to create a dance project ‘about’ climate emergency, an act of projecting futures and sending a project ‘into time’ raises immediate and urgent questions about the environment.
-The emerging picture of our planet and it’s destruction, recontextualises this project every single day.
+This work hopes to exist amidst cultural, political, economic and environmental transformations that are beyond our current comprehension.
+Without intending to create a dance project ‘about’ climate emergency, an act of sending a project ‘into time’ raises immediate and urgent questions about the environment.
+The emerging picture of our planet and it’s destruction, and our own biology and health risks re-contextualises this project every single day.
 This work asks all of us to imagine what kind of world the future generations of dancers (and those that witness the work) will inherit.
-A recurring theme of mine is the way in which performance can invite and amplify our capacity for empathy.
-This project is similarly concerned with understanding the ‘other’ but rather than a cultural, geographical lense, it is an attempt to think empathetically about generations of people though time.
+A recurring theme of my work is the way in which performance can invite and amplify our capacity for empathy.
+This project is similarly an attempt to think empathetically about descendants yet to come.

-The longitudinal nature of this project asks those who support or invest in it to think differently about return.
-A commitment is made to a set of values and to future generations of artists rather than an immediate touring ‘choreographic object’, it’s requires an investment in process and ideas over product.
-It challenges the rampant capitalistic thinking in dance and the commodification of the ‘choreographic object’.
+The longitudinal nature of this project asks organisations and individuals who support it to think differently about return.
+A commitment is made to a set of values and to future generations of artists rather than an immediate touring product and the capitalistic thinking that has infected art making.

-Whilst 100 is a wonderful fairytale figure, its importance here is that it sits just beyond the current average life expectancy and ensures the project will outlive us.
-‘Women's life expectancy from birth remains 82.9 years and for men it is 79.2, the figures from the Office for National Statistics, for 2015-17, show.’
+Whilst 100 is a wonderful fairytale figure, its importance here is that it reaches just beyond the current average life expectancy and ensures the project will outlive those of us who launch it.
+The figures from the Office for National Statistics, for 2015-17, show that ‘Women's life expectancy from birth remains 82.9 years and for men it is 79.2’.

 What is Practiced?